palantir/conjure/docs/spec/wire.md

 ## PLAIN format
-This format describes an unquoted representation of _some_ Conjure types, suitable for usage in path parameters, query parameters and header parameters.
+This format describes an unquoted representation of a _subset_ of Conjure types, suitable for usage in path parameters, query parameters and header parameters.

 Conjure&nbsp;Type | PLAIN&nbsp;Type                               |
 ----------------- | ----------------------------------------------|